pecknigel/learning-resources/cognate-learning.md

 Practicing meditation is excellent to improve your concentration, emotional state and other mental abilities.

-All of which help you to a far better software engineer.
+All of which can help you to be a far more effective software engineer.